MajidSalimi/majidsalimi.github.io/_pages/about.md

 News!
 ======
+- Sep 2023: I attended [EURO-PAR 2023](https://2023.euro-par.org/conference/phd-symposium/) in Limassol, Cyprus to present our paper in the PhD Symposium.
+- Aug 2023: I joined [Parallel Computing group](https://www.tuwien.at/inf/par) at TU Wien (Austria) as a visiting researcher.
-- May 2023: I attended [CCGRID 2023](https://ccgrid2023.iisc.ac.in/) in Bangalore, India, to present our paper "EMPI".
+- May 2023: I attended [CCGRID 2023](https://ccgrid2023.iisc.ac.in/) in Bangalore, India, to present our paper "[EMPI](https://ieeexplore.ieee.org/abstract/document/10171546)".
 - Nov 2022: Our paper won the **Best Paper Award** in [Bench 2022](https://www.benchcouncil.org/bench2022/index.html).
 - Sep 2022: I attended [IEEE Cluster 2022](https://clustercomp.org/2022/) in Heidelberg, Germany.
 - Nov 2020: I started my PhD at the [University of Salerno](https://web.unisa.it/en/home).